sergeycherepanov/devbrew/README.md

 *  `php72` - will install PHP version 7.2
 *  `percona56` - will install Percona Server (mysql) version 5.6
 *  `nodejs` - will NodeJS and NPM
 *  `zsh` - will install and configure ZSH with PowerLine and Oh-My-Zsh
-*  `reinstall`- will remove already installed packages with data and do clean installation

 ## Usage
 Add folders with you source code into **www** folder in your home dir: **~/www/{pool}/{project_name}/**